-We provide complete SEO services for clients across the UK and Internationally.
+We provide complete SEO (search engine optimisation) services for clients across the UK and Internationally.
 Before getting started applying SEO to your website, it’s important to get have a good understanding of the basics.

 There are two fundamental elements to consider;

 (There are other elements, that each carry a little ranking weight, but to start with, it is these two that will make the biggest impact on your rankings.)

 What are the major search engines looking for in your site content?

 What does an ideal backlink look like?

 SEO is a term that is used online, as an abreviation for search engine optimization (US spelling or search engine optimisation in the UK).
 SEO is the process of targeted website traffic generation via search engine keyword searches.
 Search engines simply organise online information.

 The ‘internet’ or ‘web’ is made up of billions of pages, published on hundreds of millions of different websites, covering every conceivable subject and topic.